Course unit details:

 Overview

 This course unit takes a financial perspective on international business.
 It explores the opportunities and risks associated with financial internationalisation and explains the critical role played by global capital markets in facilitating the cross-border exchange of products, services and capital.
-The unit establishes the close links between corporate governance and corporate finance.
-It describes key features of the international monetary system and explores the particularities of various foreign exchange regimes and their impact on multinational companies (MNEs).
+The unit explores the close links between corporate governance and corporate finance and the international diversity of corporate governance and financial systems.
+It describes key features of the international monetary system and the particularities of various foreign exchange regimes and their impact on multinational enterprises (MNEs).
 The balance of payments, interest rates and inflation rates are discussed and linked to key foreign exchange rate theories.
-The unit explains foreign exchange risk for MNEs and the hedging strategies available to MNEs to reduce various types of foreign exchange exposures.
+The unit explains foreign exchange exposures for MNEs and hedging strategies to mitigate such risks.
 It also covers key aspects of international financial management such as the use of international debt and equity financing, and tax management.
-A foundation in financial management theories is combined with practical applications and analysis of current issues, as well as computer lab sessions giving students training in using key databases for financial management, and practice in financial analysis and calculations.
+A foundation in financial management theories is combined with practical applications and analysis of current financial topics , with computer lab sessions giving students practice in using key databases for financial management, and in performing simple financial calculations.

 Pre/co-requisites

-BMAN71552 Programme Req: BMAN71552 is only available as an elective to students on MSc IB&M, and MSc BASM
+BMAN71552 is available as an elective to students on MSc IB&M and MSc BASM unit director.

 Aims